 You can download a CSV file for a report by clicking on the Export button.
 As with running a report in your browser, your exported report will contain the fields you select and include only results based on your timeframe, filter, and search parameters.

-When a event tracer page first loads, it runs a Server Logs report for the current day with no filter.
-When you click Run, it refreshes the page with results based on what you've entered in the report bar.
+When an event tracer page first loads, it runs a Server Logs report for the current day with no filter.
+When you click Run, it refreshes the page with results based on what you’ve entered in the report bar.

 The report results section begins with that report’s status.
 If an error occurs with your report, they’re shown here.

-Reports sort by the record's date, with the most recent results appearing first.
-There are 50 results per page, which you can tab through in the top-right section of the report.
+Reports sort by the record’s date, with the most recent results appearing first.

 On occasion, you may encounter errors while using the event tracer.